confluentinc/kafka-rest/docs/intro.rst

    # log and subscribe to a topic.
 Then consume some data from a topic, which is decoded, translated to
    # JSON, and included in the response.
 The schema used for deserialization is
    # fetched automatically from the schema registry.
 Finally, clean up.
-   $ curl -X POST  -H "Accept: application/vnd.kafka.avro.v2+json" \
+   $ curl -X POST  -H "Content-Type: application/vnd.kafka.v2+json" \
          --data '{"name": "my_consumer_instance", "format": "avro", "auto.offset.reset": "earliest"}' \
          http://localhost:8082/consumers/my_avro_consumer